Bear-Coding/PC-control-via-mobile/README.md

 The "Server" directory contains the PHP files to connect with the database from the mobile app.

-## Requirements to try the project:
+## Requirements to get the project working:
 - Create a database(Local or online if you own host), add the required tables/fields(Will be updated from time to time).
 - Edit the "connection.php" file, add your own database/host details.